godotengine/godot-docs/community/contributing/documentation_guidelines.rst

 Titles
 ------

-Always begin pages with their title and a Sphinx reference name:
+Always begin pages with their title and a Sphinx reference name.
+The Godot convention is to prefix Sphinx reference names with "_doc":

 ::